garjen55/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 1. On the **Resource groups** blade, click the entry representing the **az104-03a-rg1** resource group you created in the previous task.

-1. From the **Overview** blade of the resource group, in the list of resource group resources, select the entry representing the newly created disk, click **Move** in the toolbar, and, in the drop-down list, select **Move to another resource group**.
+1. From the **Overview** blade of the resource group, in the list of resource group resources, select the checkbox next to the newly created disk, click **Move** in the toolbar, and, in the drop-down list, select **Move to another resource group**.

     >**Note**: This method allows you to move multiple resources at the same time.